 - What is the relationship between system configuration/architecture and needs and preferences that change over time?

 - How do we effectively manage change after a product/system has been fielded?

 What tools do we use?

-To address these challenges, we draw upon research in design theory, multiobjective / multidisciplinary optimization, customer preference modeling, and complex systems.
-Currently, the lab pursues five primary research directions:
+To address these challenges, we draw upon research advances in design automation, multiobjective / multidisciplinary optimization, customer preference modeling techniques (such as conjoint analysis and discrete choice theory), data analytics (including AI/ML), product customization, requirements definition, system architecture modeling, and change propagation techniques.

 - Designing complex engineered systems capable of reconfigurability, evolvability and resilience

 - Inverse engineering design using machine learning and AI

 - Advancing engineering design education